 Students that major in public policy will learn how to analyze social problems and create solid policies and practices for communities.

 Brown has an exceedingly high graduation rate.
-For example, here are the percentages of first-year students in 2014 who graduated:
+For example, here is the percentage of first-year students in 2015 who graduated:

 Post-Graduation Median Earnings

 The median earnings for Brown graduates is $87,811.
 In contrast, the median salary for graduates of four-year schools is $55,260.

 Brown is a prestigious school with stringent requirements for admissions.
 If you are at the top of your class, you may stand a chance of getting accepted, even if your financial need is high since the school is need-blind.